isaacnmm/pestpolicy-hugo2XX/content/posts/best-air-compressors-for-spray-painting/index.md

 It is an oil-free compressor with a direct-drive motor and therefore you will spend less doing maintenance.
 Further, it has 2-piece cooling systems that add to the shelf life of this compressor.
 Additionally, it has a short run time but also a quick recovery time just in case the pressure is out.
 It is designed with a 4-gallon capacity but with a 40 PSI, it is capable of providing 5 CFM.
 It has a maximum pressure of 155 PSI giving you an assurance of its high performance.
-This compressor is light and fixed to a frame that makes it easy to carry when working or for storage.�This compressor comes with a 2-year limited warranty.
+This compressor is light and fixed to a frame that makes it easy to carry when working or for storage.This compressor comes with a 2-year limited warranty.
 Pros:
 - It has a powerful motor
 - It is durable